 Either way, there are tricks to keeping your selvedges straight (How To Weave Straighter Post Here), but one of the easiest ways to keep your selvedges straight is just by paying attention to them!

-Don’t ignore your selvedges!
+Do not ignore your selvedges!

 If you notice your selvedges misbehaving, you have to un-weave and try again.
 No amount of pulling and trying to stretch out your weaving is going to correct it.

-Trust me, I’ve tried.
+Trust me, I have tried.

 Weaving straight selvedges takes time, the more attention you give them now – the sooner you won’t have to think about them as much.